-Enterprise companies, especially larger ones, often assign their developers to dev teams.
+Enterprise companies, especially larger ones, often assign their developers to development teams.
 These teams work together to build features and fix bugs.
-At Epicodus, full-time students will work with an assigned team every week (known as a dev team) and pair with someone new from that team every day in class.
+At Epicodus, students will work with an assigned team every week (known as a dev team) and pair with someone new from that team every day in class.
 At the start of every course section, you will be assigned a new dev team.

 A dev team consists of 6-10 Epicodus students from the same class.
 Your dev team will meet together at the start and end of the day.
 While you will work with your dev team during classtime, you will always be working on your own when you complete your independent projects.

 Daily team meetings are a very common — and important — part of a developer's workflow.
 At tech companies, a standup usually consists of a brief group check-in at the beginning of the day.
 Your dev team standup will be brief - just like real tech standups.
 Dev team standup will be between 10 and 15 minutes at the start of the day.